gdbroman/broman.blog/_posts/2020-08-09-the-antidote-is-a-better-story.md

 ---
-title: "The Antitode is a Better Story"
+title: "The Antitode Is a Better Story"
 permalink: "the-antidote-is-a-better-story"
 ---